mechevarria/ocp-sso/README.md

 By default the application is backed by an in-memory **h2** database.
 The `assets` directory has scripts to help with an external Postgresql datasource.

-The assumption is that [PostgreSQL](https://www.postgresql.org/) is already installed and running.
-This configuration allows admins to health check the database connection from the admin console
+**Optional config: **You will need [PostgreSQL](https://www.postgresql.org/) already installed and running.
+This configuration allows admins to health check the database connection from the EAP admin console

 ## Openshift